Blueprint-Finance/concrete-docs/docs/01-Overview/our-solution.md

 ## Hub-and-Spoke Architecture

 Concrete's architecture follows a **hub-and-spoke model**, where each blockchain acts as a spoke connected to a central hub.
 The hub handles computation and accounting for cross-chain interactions.
+This architecture allows users to manage liquidity across multiple blockchains, overcoming the typical fragmentation in DeFi ecosystems.
+Users will be able to deposit assets on one chain (e.g., Ethereum) and borrow against them on another (e.g., Avalanche), ensuring liquidity is used in the most effective way across platforms.

  Future iterations of this architecture will also support decentralized exchanges, enabling seamless liquidity movement and collateralized borrowing across different blockchains.